-Mr. Dong-Bin Shin
+Mr. Dong-Bin Shin, Chairman

-With his insight and interest on the Asian economy, he serves as Vice-Chairman of the Federation of Korean Industries, Vice-Chairman of the Korea-Japan Economic Association, Board Member of the Asia Business Council, and Co-Chairman of the Korea-Indonesia Partnership Council.
+Dong-Bin Shin is the Chairman of LOTTE Group.
+Prior to Joining Lotte Group in 1988, Mr. Shin spent six years as Executive Director at Nomura International LTD in London where he served in the institutional Research and Sales department.
+With his insight and interest in the Asian economy, he serves as Vice-Chairman of the Federation of Korean Industries, Vice-Chairman of the Korea-Japan Economic Association, Board Member of the Asia Business Council, and Co-Chairman of the Korea-Indonesia Partnership Council.

 He also participates as a Global Trustee of Asia Society, and a member of the Board of Overseas Columbia University Business School.